SpinoniRaffaele/tech-notes/maven/Maven.md

 (it also download the plugins in the same way as dependencies)

 ## POM
-inside the POM, under the root <project> tag, the <modelVersion> property is setting the version of language used in the POM itself, it's one of the mandatory tags, together with <articatId>, <groupId>, <version>.
+inside the POM, under the root *project* tag, the *modelVersion* property is setting the version of language used in the POM itself, it's one of the mandatory tags, together with *artifactId*, *groupId*, *version*.
-An important facultative element: <packaging> jar/war/ear, <name> informal name, <description>
-Also licenses and developers:
+An important facultative element: *packaging* jar/war/ear, *name* informal name, *description* Also licenses and developers:

 ```xml